FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The empty or void entry should not contain any information to be consumed by any firmware stage.
-The intent of the void entry type is for information to be removed from the list without subsequent entries having to be relocated.
+The intent of the void entry type is to remove information from the list without needing to relocate subsequent entries, or to create padding for entries that require a specific alignment.
+Void entries may be freely overwritten with new TEs, provided the resulting TL remains valid (i.e. a void entry can only be overwritten by a TE of equal or smaller size; if the size is more than 8 bytes smaller, a new void entry must be created behind the new TE to cover the remaining space up to the next TE).

 .. _tab_void:
 .. list-table:: Empty type layout